2 kids among 6 dead in Montana highway pileup, 8 others hurt

 Gov. Greg Gianforte said on Twitter: “I’m deeply saddened by the news of a mass casualty crash near Hardin.
 Please join me in prayer to lift up the victims and their loved ones.
 We’re grateful to our first responders for their service.”

-Montana Attorney General Austin Knudsen, who oversees the highway patrol, said in a statement that the Montana Highway Patrol, which he oversees, was investigating.
-"We will release more information as it becomes available and is appropriate out of respect of the lives lost and their loved ones.
+Montana Attorney General Austin Knudsen said in a statement that the Montana Highway Patrol, which he oversees, was investigating.
+“We will release more information as it becomes available and is appropriate out of respect of the lives lost and their loved ones.

 A video from The Billings Gazette showed hundreds of tractor-trailers, campers and cars backed up for miles along the two eastbound lanes of the interstate.